RonenNess/BonEngine/README.md

 **[TBD]**

-- Added 'LoadControlsFromConfig' to Input Manager.
+- Added 'LoadControlsFromConfig()' to Input Manager.
 - Fixed access violation when creating empty config asset.
+- Added 'Clear()' method to Image Assets.

 ## In Memory Of Bonnie